js-cookie/js-cookie/README.md

 ## Releasing

-Releasing should be done via the `Release` GitHub Actions workflow, so that published packages on npmjs.com have package provenance.
+Releases must be created via the `Release` GitHub Actions workflow (trusted publishing with OIDC).

 GitHub releases are created as a draft and need to be published manually!
 (This is so we are able to craft suitable release notes before publishing.)

 ## Supporters